 Iceland Weather in July

 Now, if you are interested in heat rather than warmth, July might be a better time to visit Iceland.
-It is the best time to visit Iceland for heat, as the hottest month of the year.
+It is the best time of year to visit Iceland for heat, as the hottest month of the year.
+It is also the least windy month.

-The weather is generally extremely pleasant during this time of the year.
+The weather in Iceland in July is generally extremely pleasant during this time of the year.
 While the nights are a little longer, at about 4 hours long, they do not increase by much!

 Iceland Weather in August